-- 14. The firm must take appropriate steps to be satisfied that the introducer will supply, immediately upon requestwithout delay, certified copies or originals of the identification data and other evidence relevant documents it has collected under the CDD measures applied to its customerprocess, including the beneficial owner and other key principals thereof. - 15.
-Where an introduced business relationship presents a high risk of ML or FT, consideration should be given to whether it is appropriate for the firm to rely solely upon the information provided by the introducer or whether supplemental CDD information and/or documentation is required.
+- 14. The firm must take appropriate steps to be satisfied that the introducer will supply, immediately upon request, certified copies or originals of the identification data and other relevant documents it has collected under the CDD measures applied to its customers, including the beneficial owner and other key principals thereof. - 15.
+Where an introduced business relationship presents a high risk of ML or FT, consideration should be given to whether it is appropriate for the firm to rely solely upon the information provided by the introducer or whether supplemental CDD information and/or documentation is required. - 16.
+It is the responsibility of the introducer to inform the firm of any changes to the parties involved in an introducer arrangement, for example, to the relationship structure, the profile, or any CDD held.
+As part of establishing an introduced relationship the firm should seek confirmation from the introducer that it will notify the firm of changes to the customer, or the beneficial owner thereof, without delay.